joejoe909/JWTAuth/README.md

 This is a pretty good tutorial for learning Node, JWT and Express Server.

-to test it use an application such as postman -> https://www.postman.com/product/api-client/
+To test it use an application such as postman -> https://www.postman.com/product/api-client/

 note you will need to setup a .env file and have the following two items